ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 ## Terminology

-* Link - A ratio of the means of the matched pair contributors.
 * Target variable - The variable of interest that the method is working on.
 * Strata - How the data has been broken into subsets.